Edmond Bordeaux Szekely: Life

 Szekely's grandfather was Sándor Székely, poet and Unitarian Bishop of Kolozsvár; his mother was French and Roman Catholic, and his father was a Hungarian Unitarian.
 According to Szekely's book 'Essene Gospel of Peace', he was a descendant of Hungarian philologist and orientologist Sándor Kőrösi Csoma (although the latter never married and had no children).

 Per publications of the International Biogenic Society, including 'The Essene Gospel of Peace', Szekely received a Ph.D. from the University of Paris, and other degrees from the universities of Vienna and Leipzig.
-He held professorships in philosophy and in experimental psychology at the Bolyai University in Kolozsvár (now Cluj-Napoca, in Romania).
+He held professorships in philosophy and in experimental psychology at the Franz Joseph University in Kolozsvár (now Cluj-Napoca, in Romania).
 His books were published in English, Romanian, Esperanto, German, French, Hungarian, and Spanish, per the introductory bibliography in his 1938 book 'Cosmotherapy, the Medicine of the Future'.

 Szekely claimed to have translated a text he discovered at the Vatican in 1923, called The Essene Gospel of Peace which he published in four parts over several decades.
 With the 1974 edition, he also included what he said was the complete original Hebrew text from which he translated Book 1.

 In 1928, Szekely founded the International Biogenic Society, with Nobel Prize-winning novelist Romain Rolland.
 Szekely travelled widely, to Tahiti, Africa, the Carpathians, France, and Eastern Europe.
 L Purcell Weaver met Szekely in Tahiti in 1934 and attributed his improved health to him.
 Weaver went on to translate several of Szekely's works, beginning with the 1936 book "Cosmos, Man and Society: A Paneubiotic Synthesis".

 During the late 1930s he lived in Leatherhead, England working there as the director of the British International Health and Education Centre.

 In 1939, Szekely married Brooklyn-born Deborah Shainman, whose mother was a past vice-president of the New York Vegetarian Society.
-In 1940, the couple opened a camp in Tecate, Baja California, Mexico, which they named Rancho la Puerta, where they could explore and test their ideas.
+In 1940, the couple opened a camp in Tecate, Baja California, Mexico, at the foot of sacred mountain Cuchuma of the Kumeyaay nation, which they named Rancho la Puerta, where they could explore and test their ideas.
 The couple had two children, Alexander and Sarah Livia.
 Edmund Szekely continued his research, writing numerous books and conducting seminars all over the world.

 In 1970, Szekely and his wife divorced and he retired from Rancho La Puerta to go live near Orosi, Costa Rica.
 Szekely married Norma Nilsson, a long-time assistant, and focused on his writing and teaching.
 He died in 1979.